-He has authored six books, the two latest being: Build Like a Pro: Building Sheds (Taunton Press, 2008), and Build Like a Pro: Installing Floors (Taunton Press, 2010).
-Currently, he is writing two new books for Taunton Press: Guide to Tiling, and Shed Building.
+He has authored eight books, including Build Like a Pro: Building Sheds, Build Like a Pro: Installing Floors, Stanley’s Homeowner’s Guide to Tiling, Lighting Solutions, and Building Sheds.

 Joe’s work has appeared in several national magazines, including This Old House, Popular Mechanics, Country Living, Woman’s Day,and Today’s Homeowner.
 He currently is a contributing editor to Popular Mechanics.

-Joe is in his 15th season as segment host of Simple Solutions for the nationally syndicated TV show, “Today’s Homeowner with Danny Lipford.”
+Joe is the segment host of Simple Solutions for the nationally syndicated TV show, “Today’s Homeowner with Danny Lipford.”

 Mark Wolfe has worked in the landscaping and garden industry for 18 years.
 His passion is giving homeowners the information they need to plant, understand and care for the garden they dream of, whether a meticulously manicured landscape, a backyard wildlife habitat, or an organic vegetable garden.
 A former crew foreman and nursery manager, Mark blogs at theprudentgarden.com and writes a broad range of freelance garden and landscape material.